shreeharsh-ms/Transfer-Learning-for-Damage-Detection-BLIP-Captioning-and-MNIST-Autoencoder-with-VGG16/README.md

 -----

-## Project 2: Aircraft Damage Detection & Captioning
+##  2: Aircraft Damage Detection & Captioning

 This project builds a **binary classifier** for aircraft damage detection and uses the **BLIP** model for generating image captions and summaries.